polymerdao/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 ICS27 executes transactions on behalf of a controller chain.
 Information such as the message result or message error may be returned from other SDK modules outside the control of the ICS27 module.
 It might be very valuable to return message execution information inside the ICS27 acknowledgement so that controller chain interchain account auth modules can act upon this information.
-Only determinstic information returned from the message execution is allowed to be returned in the packet acknowledgement otherwise the network will halt due to a fork in the expected app hash.
+Only deterministic information returned from the message execution is allowed to be returned in the packet acknowledgement otherwise the network will halt due to a fork in the expected app hash.

 ## Decision